Science Technicians' Pay Equity Claim

 School science technicians are responsible for the preparation, maintenance and operation of the practical equipment, the making and safe storage of solutions and the care and collection of biological specimens used in school science labs.

-They instruct and assist teachers with practical skills, including class demonstrations and advanced techniques across all disciplines and assist students with equipment requests for individual projects.
+They instruct and assist teachers with practical skills, including class demonstrations and advanced techniques across all science disciplines and assist students with equipment requests for individual projects.
 Health and safety in the school science laboratory is a key responsibility.

 On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for science technicians and those people doing same or similar work in state and state-integrated schools in New Zealand.
 The claim states that the work of science technicians is undervalued because they are currently and were historically performed mostly by women.